apnadkarni/twapi/twapi/doc/announce.md

-# Tcl Windows API (TWAPI) 4.0b40 BETA 2
+# Tcl Windows API (TWAPI) 4.0b54 BETA 3

-This is the second beta release of TWAPI 4.0.
+This is the third beta release of TWAPI 4.0.
+Note there have been API changes since the previous beta release.
+The API is now frozen for 4.0 and it is hoped that this will be the final 4.0 beta.

   * Project home page is at http://twapi.sourceforge.net.
-  * V4.0 Beta 2 documentation is at http://twapi.sourceforge.net/v4.0-dev.
+  * V4.0 Beta 3 documentation is at http://twapi.sourceforge.net/v4.0-dev.

 ## Supported platforms